Gunderson Dettmer Stough Villeneuve Franklin & Hachigian - The Inside View

 Callbacks

-Applicants invited to second stage interview: undisclosed
+Applicants invited to second-stage interview: 134

 Candidates who make it to the callback stage will meet with six attorneys.
 If the interview is in the morning it is often followed by a lunch with junior associates, while afternoon interviews may finish up with a coffee.
-At this stage, interviewers are looking to confirm the impression the candidate made at the OCI stage and expect them “to have done more research and have thoughtful questions for us about the practice.”
+At this stage, interviewers are looking to confirm the impression the candidate made at the screening stage and expect them “to have done more research and have thoughtful questions for us about the practice.”

 Top tips for this stage: